hassankhan-34/Portfolio/README.md

-Here's a comprehensive description of your portfolio project to add to your README:

 ## Project Description

 This portfolio website serves as a comprehensive digital showcase of my professional journey as a BSIT student and aspiring developer.
 The multi-page interactive platform highlights my technical capabilities, academic background, and project experience through carefully designed interfaces.